 I’ve shared a bit about my cleaning schedule, and you can listen in to that podcast here.
 Also, if you’re not sure where to start in setting up a cleaning schedule for your home, please grab a copy of my free PDF Weekly Cleaning Schedule.

-The list below has links to purchase the items, and if you purchase through my link, I get a small commission (thank you in advance – it helps keep the lights on here), and it is no additional cost to you.
+Please note that this post may contain affiliate links.
+Although they won’t impact your pricing, they do help us earn a commission.
 Please know that most of the items I’ve listed you can probably find locally too.
 The links are so you can see and read more about the products I’m sharing with you.
 If you want to visit my Amazon Storefront with all my favorite household items you can do that here.

 The list is divided into sections below: My General All-Purpose Items, Kitchen, Bathroom, and Laundry, and some honorable mentions.